-From embryology we know that our bodies are organized around three basic cell types: endoderm, mesoderm and ectoderm.
-As we grow these cell types attempt to maintain set ratios to each other.
-However, this ratio is an approximation and in almost everyone, there is a relative dominance or deficit of one or two of these cell types.
-This “imbalance” can be observed in the appearance of the physiology of an individual1.
+From embryology, we know that our bodies are organized around three basic cell types: Endoderm, Mesoderm, and Ectoderm.
+As we grow these cell types attempt to maintain genetically defined ratios to each other.
+However, these ratios are an approximation and in almost everyone, there is a relative dominance or deficit of one or two of these three cell types.
+This “imbalance” can be observed in the appearance of the physiology of an individual*.

 The foundational cell type in our bodies is Endoderm which forms our viscera and organs.
 This can be thought of as the cell type which shares a common ancestor with all organisms.
 It is this tissue type that handles the basic processes of life.

-Endomorphs are generally more social, more able to simply be present in the moment.
+Endomorphs are generally more social, more able to simply be present at the moment.
 Their emotional reactivity trends to grief.
 They have a stronger sense of the present moment.

 Movement required the emergence of a cell type to handle this specialized task.
 Mesoderm is the tissue type of our muscles and skeleton, which we share in some variation with all organisms which move.

-Mesomorphs are more action oriented, often taking the role of leader in getting things done.
+Mesomorphs are more action-oriented, often taking the role of a leader in getting things done.
 Their experience of time is more linear, comfortable stepping through a plan to achieve a goal.
-Their emotional reactivity trends to anger.
+Their emotional reactivity trends towards anger.

-The diagrams above illustrate quite pure forms of tissue type dominance, which are rare.
+The pictures shown above illustrate quite pure forms of tissue type dominance, which are quite rare.
 We almost always fall into a blend somewhere in the middle of these three types, making assessment somewhat more challenging.
 These charts illustrate for men and women where we tend to cluster.
 (Click on the chart for a full-screen pdf)